15 Intro to Overproduction

 Self-Assessment Questions

-- What is overproduction, and how does it manifest in different industries?
+- What is overproduction waste, and how can it manifest in both manufacturing and service industries?

-- How does overproduction contribute to other forms of waste?
+- How does overproduction trigger other forms of waste, such as transportation and motion waste?